Updated May 2026

 HOLTON COMMUNITY THEATRE

 My next stop?
 Holton Community Theatre (401 New Jersey Ave.) within a short walking distance of Lemon Lofts of Holton for a dinner theatre performance with local actors.
-“Now and Then,” a romantic comedy was the story of a young man and woman discovering their destiny by meeting their future selves.
+“Now and Then,” a romantic comedy, was the story of a young man and woman discovering their destiny by meeting their future selves.

 Prior to the performance, attendees enjoyed a catered homestyle meal with dessert at community tables with other audience members.
 Affordable cocktails were available for purchase.

-Later, the lights dimmed and the room was illuminated by stage lights and candles on each table.
+Later, the lights dimmed, and the room was illuminated by stage lights and candles on each table.
 About 60 audience members watched the thought-provoking performance.

-The nearby Beck Bookman Library (420 W. 4th St.) wows passersby with its bleached white exterior and awe-inspiring architecture.
-It was named in honor of Major and Mrs. Milton Moses Beck who were early residents of the town.
+It was named in honor of Major and Mrs. Milton Moses Beck, who were early residents of the town.
 The library has remained open to the public since 1952.

-During my drive around town, I got out of the car to get a closer look at the statuary honoring Holton’s residents.
-Be sure to check out the war memorial honoring US Army Sergeant Bernard Lee Deghand in the town’s courthouse square.
-You’ll also be in walking distance of a cannon statue “Erected by Will Wendell in 1913.”
+Check out the war memorial honoring US Army Sergeant Bernard Lee Deghand in the town’s courthouse square.
+You’ll also be within walking distance of a cannon statue, “Erected by Will Wendell in 1913.”

-Military memorials at the park are impressive.
-Holton is a Purple Heart City, so the memorial on site honors every medal recipient.
+The military memorials in the park are impressive.
+Holton is a Purple Heart City, so the on-site memorial honors every medal recipient.
 A World War II memorial pays tribute to Company “E” of the 137th Infantry who died at war.

 The town’s swimming pool at Rafter’s Park (7th and Nebraska St.) was constructed as a Works Progress Administration federal project in 1938.
 It is considered one of the largest municipal pools in Kansas.